TEALSK12/introduction-to-computer-science/lesson_62.md

 ---
 #### Emphasizing with students ...
-#### Big Ideas - personal design interests and project goals
+#### Big Ideas - personal design interests verses project goals

 When coming up with ideas, personal interests should be considered.
 The final product should reflect the personality of the designers behind the product.
-Each person should be willing to see the project through to completion.
+If you are working in a group, each person should be willing to see the project through to completion.

-#### Big Ideas - products design for life cycle
+#### Big Ideas - product life cycle

-A new software product progresses through a sequence of stages called the "life cycle", and is often associated with changes in the marketing situation.
+The design of a new software product progresses through a sequence of stages called the "life cycle", and is often associated with changes in the marketing situation.
 The first step of introducing a product involves getting to know the market, or in other words, the users or potential customers out there.

+#### Competancy - understanding context, defining, ideating

+When coming up with a great product idea, one useful method is to conduct user-centred research to understand the needs of the client/customer/end-user.
+This research helps us understand design opportunities and barriers.
+This research could be done as a survey or interview, given to random people, others in your friends or family circle, and specific population of people (like customers of a supermarket, or members of a soccer club, for example).

 ---